What Makes a Game High-rated? Towards Factors of Video Game Success: What Went Right

-The high-rated projects describe their scheduling as ``flexible'' and ``iterative'', praising their ability to quickly adapt and correct mistakes.
+The high-rated games described their scheduling as ``flexible'' and ``iterative'', praising their ability to quickly adapt and correct mistakes.
 Also, having enough time to finish the game as intended is important.
-For example, Diablo II's PM cites the team made sure the game was ``as good as it can be before we ship it'' and Prune's PM author says that ``Having the luxury of time allowed me to eventually find the soul of the game''.
+For example, Diablo II's PM reports that the team made sure the game was ``as good as it can be before we ship it'' and Prune's PM author says that ``Having the luxury of time allowed me to eventually find the soul of the game''.

 \begin{quoting}[endtext='' -- Uncharted: Drake's Fortune by Richard Lemarchand and Neil Druckmann] Perhaps Naughty Dog's most important achievement is making large-scale games and shipping them on time, with at most a small amount of slip. (...) we prefer a much more flexible, macro-level scheduling scheme, with milestone accomplishments to be achieved by certain dates. \end{quoting}